-We consent to the incorporation by reference in this Registration Statement on Form N-14 of our report dated April 1, 2013, on our audits of the consolidated financial statements of Newtek Business Services, Inc. and Subsidiaries as of December 31, 2012 and for the years ended December 31, 2012 and 2011, which report appears in the annual report on Form 10-K of Newtek Business Services, Inc. for the year ended December 31, 2013.
+We consent to the incorporation by reference in this Pre-Effective Amendment No. 2 to Registration Statement on Form N-14 of our report dated April 1, 2013, on our audits of the consolidated financial statements of Newtek Business Services, Inc. and Subsidiaries as of December 31, 2012 and for the years ended December 31, 2012 and 2011, which report appears in the annual report on Form 10-K of Newtek Business Services, Inc. for the year ended December 31, 2013.